ibm-cloud-docs/cloud-object-storage/object-lock.md

 Imagine an object with both a legal hold and a retention period.
 When the retention period ends, the object version remains protected until the legal hold is removed.
 If you remove a legal hold while an object version is subject to a retention period it remains protected until the retention period is complete.

+Objects locked and stored with a retention period cannot be deleted until retention period expires and any associated legal hold is removed.
+{:important}

+## Getting started with Object Lock
+{: #ol-gs}

+In order to get started, there are some some prerequisites:

+- You'll need the `Writer` or `Manager` platform role on a bucket, or a custom role with the appropriate actions (such as `cloud-object-storage.bucket.put_object_lock_configuration`) assigned.
+- The bucket must be empty.
+- Object Versioning must be enabled
+- You will need to use Standard pricing plan, see pricing for details,
+- You will need to pick a region where Object Lock is supported, refer to Integrated Services for details.

+### Creating and setting up your new bucket for use with Object Lock
+{: #ol-gs-new}

+1. Navigate to your desired Object Storage instance and use **Create Bucket** with _Customize your bucket option_
+2. Enter the required bucket configuration details as per your use case requirements
+3. Navigate to the _Object Versioning_ section and set it to **Enabled**
+4. Look for **Immutability**,  and under Object Lock click **Add**
+5. Set Object Lock to **Enabled**
+6. Optionally, set a default retention period.
+7. Click on Save
+8. Proceed with rest of the configuration settings and click **Create bucket**

+### Enabling Object Lock on an existing (empty) bucket:
+{: #ol-gs-existing}

+An empty bucket can be set for Object Lock use as follows:

+1. Navigate to your bucket **Configuration** section
+2. Click on **Object Versioning**
+3. At the _Object Versioning_ section click on **Edit**, set the configuration option to **Enabled** and **Save**
+4. Navigate to _Object Lock_ section, click on **Add**
+5. Set _Object Lock_ to **Enabled**
+6. Optionally, set a default retention period.
+7. Click on **Save**

 ## Using Object Lock for business continuity and disaster recovery
 {: #ol-bcdr}